-Annex F: Defining EU, EEA and eligible overseas dependent territories
+Annex F: Defining EU, EEA and eligible overseas dependent territories as at 31 December 2020

 1. This annex lists the qualifying countries and/or areas that establish student eligibility for ESFA young people's study programme funding.
-This annex applies whilst the United Kingdom transition arrangements are in place and these are expected to end on 31 December 2020.
+This annex applies up to the end of the United Kingdom transition arrangements with the EU on 31 December 2021.